-For all the women suffering from hypothyroidism, primrose oil helps increase the number of thyroid hormones, reset the menstrual cycle and also help aid hair loss.
+For all women suffering from hypothyroidism, primrose oil helps increase the number of thyroid hormones, reset the menstrual cycle, and also helps aid hair loss.

 Vitamin A boosts the functioning of the thyroid gland, and eggs, carrots, and pumpkins are the best source of required nutrition.
 However, consuming them within specified limits is recommended to avoid further risks.

 Pregnant women must restrict the intake of refined wheat and replace the same with whole wheat like cereals, oats, whole wheat bread, barley, and other related items.
 This also helps regulate the proper functioning of the thyroid gland, controlling hypothyroidism.

 Herbal Tea is yet another best natural remedy to control TSH levels.
 Pregnant women avoid caffeinated drinks like soft drinks, coffee, or tea.
 Replace them with cinnamon, ginger, or herbal tea that helps provide nutrients to the thyroid gland, boosting its functioning.

 It contains omega-3 fatty acids that help build immunity and reduce the signs of inflammation.
 Cod Liver Oil is available in capsules, and it is advised to get its daily dosage quantity from your gynecologist.